 Our building at 4912 Main offers four exhibition spaces and an outdoor sculpture garden.
 Diagrams and images are available on our website at: http://lawndaleartcenter.org/exhibitions/proposals.shtml#galleries

 Proposals for alternative spaces throughout the building are considered on a case by case basis by the Programming Committee.
-Proposals for murals for the north exterior wall will also be considered for the March 15, 2015 proposal deadline.
+Proposals for the 2016 mural will be selected from the September 15, 2015 proposal deadline.